bgamari/ghc-debug/README.md

 main = withGhcDebug normalMain
 ```

+Note: To enable source information you should also compile your application and
+dependencies with `-finfo-table-map` and optionally `-fdistinct-constructor-tables`.

 ## A simple debugger

 The most productive way to use `ghc-debug` is to write your own heap analysis